Shreyans-704/Shreyans-704/README.md

 # 💫 About Me:
 <b>Hi, I'm Shreyans Jaiswal 👋<b>
 <br>
-I'm a Front End Developer with experience working with React.js and Tailwind CSS.
+I'm a web Developer with experience working with React.js and Tailwind CSS.
 Currently pursuing a BTech in Information Technology at NIT Jalandhar, I am shifting my career and have a keen interest in Cloud Computing and DevOps, aiming for AWS Cloud Services.

 I have successfully completed the 'GitLab CI Fundamentals' course from GitLab University and the 'Docker Essentials' course on Udemy.
 I am eager to apply my theoretical knowledge to practical projects and embrace challenges in the evolving tech landscape.